-- Q.13.
-Which of the following project has been launched by govt. of India to conserve the national animal? - (a) Elephant project - (b) Project tiger - (c) Crocodile breeding project (d) Project hangul
+- Q.10.
+Which of the following project has been launched by govt. of India to conserve the national animal?

+- (a) Elephant project (b) Project tiger

+- (c) Crocodile breeding project (d) Project hangul

+- Ans. (b) Project tiger

-protection of wildlife has along tradition in India.
-The positive imtof wildlife conservation on wildlife will be:
+- Q.11.
+The protection of wildlife has along tradition in India.
+The positive impact of wildlife conservation on wildlife will be:

-(a) Wildlife will independent
+- (a) Wildlife will independent

-(b) Habitat of wildlife be extended
+- (b) Habitat of wildlife be extended

-(c) The number of wildlife be increased
+- (c) The number of wildlife be increased

-(d) Wild life get protection
+- (d) Wild life get protection

-Ans. (a)
+- Ans. (a) Wildlife will independent

-Q.15.
-Whi ch one the following is the first biosphere reserve in India?
+Q.12.
+Which one the following is the first biosphere reserve in India?

-(a) Nilgiri Biosphere reserve
+- (a) Nilgiri Biosphere reserve

-(b) Nanda Devi Biosphere reserve
+- (b) Nanda Devi Biosphere reserve

-(c) Sundarban Biosphere reserve
+- (c) Sundarban Biosphere reserve

-(d) Gulf of Mannar Biosphere reserve
+- (d) Gulf of Mannar Biosphere reserve

-Ans. (a)
+- Ans. (a) Nilgiri Biosphere reserve

-Q.16.
-Fill i n the blanks

-(i) Tropical evergreen and semi evergreen forests are found in

-(ii) The most deciduous forests are found where annual rainfall records

-(iii) The dry deciduous forests are found where rain fall ranges between to

-(iv) Areas which receive rainfall less than 50 cm there are found.

-(v) The temperate forests in the nilgiris are called